-The event is open to the public.
-Note: If you join CROC at this event, ($20 individual, $25 family/group annual membership), your event fee is FREE!
+Note: If you join CROC as a new member at this event, ($20 individual, $25 family/group annual membership), your event fee is FREE!
 Ask about this at meet registration.
-All participants must register and sign the liability waiver before entering the course.
-Each participant or team receives a course map and a control description sheet.

 - +$5 - any additional persons in your group

-- youth groups / scout groups: $15 per team
+- Scout or youth groups - $10 per team

 The park area is about 10 miles north of Salem OR.